GLOBAL MARKETS-Stocks set for quarterly gains, bond prices rise

 NEW YORK, June 30 Global stock markets were on

-quarter of gains -- a streak not seen since the euphoria over
+of gains - a streak not seen since the euphoria over technology

 MSCI's all-country index, which tracks